Zvjezdan Misimović

-Currently, Misimović is employed as an official at the Football Association of Bosnia and Herzegovina, and performs duties of the Director of the Bosnia and Herzegovina national football team.

-Prior to joining Dynamo Moscow, Misimović made a name for himself while playing for VfL Wolfsburg, with whom he won the Bundesliga in the 2008–09 season.
-In the same season, he accomplished 20 assists, which was the most in that season.

 Early life

 Misimović was born to a family of Bosnian Serb gastarbeiters who had come to West Germany from Bosanska Gradiška during the late 1960s.

 Club career

 Early career

 Known in Germany as Zwetschge (a German plum) due to similar pronunciation to his first name, Misimović was a product of Bayern Munich youth academy.
 He played for four years with the club's reserve team, collecting 44 goals in 102 appearances.
 In the 2003–04 Regionalliga season, Misimović scored 21 goals, a personal best, finishing the league as top goalscorer jointly with Paolo Guerrero, his teammate.
 His first and only hat-trick on club level came in a 5–1 win over SC Pfullendorf on 2 November.
 Bayern II won the championship, but since being a reserve side, were barred from promotion, thus allowing 1.
 FC Saarbrücken to be promoted to the 2004–05 2.
 Bundesliga.

-During this time, he was able to play five times for the main squad.
-His senior debut occurred on 12 April 2003 in a 0–1 loss to Werder Bremen, match valid for the 28th week of 2002–03 Bundesliga; he entered the match as a 78-minute substitute, replacing fellow midfielder Bastian Schweinsteiger.
+During the 2002–03 Bundesliga season, he was able to play five times for the main squad.
+His senior debut occurred on 12 April 2003 in a 0–1 loss to Werder Bremen; he entered the match as a 78-minute substitute, replacing fellow midfielder Bastian Schweinsteiger.

 Misimović joined VfL Bochum at the start of the 2004–05 season.
 He left the club at the end of 2007–08 season after his contract expired, while his move to 1.
 FC Nürnberg was announced in January 2007.

 Misimović signed for 1.
 FC Nürnberg in July 2007, immediately becoming one of the most important players in the squad.
 He made his first appearance of the season in the opening championship week against Karlsruher SC.
 Later on 15 September, he opened his scoring account by netting his side's first goal in an eventual 2–2 home draw against Hannover 96.
 In January of the following year, he suffered a groin injury, but was recovered back in time for the start of the second part of the season.
 However, in February, he was injured again, this time in his ankle ligament, which kept him sidelined for the 2007–08 UEFA Cup round of 32 tie against Benfica; without him, Nürnberg lost 3–2 on aggregate and was eliminated from the competition.
 It was a breakthrough season for Misimović, who scored ten league goals in 28 appearances, earning him a transfer to VfL Wolfsburg.